Fajardo, Puerto Rico: Sports

-Fajardo Soccer Stadium is a soccer-specific stadium in Fajardo, Puerto Rico, 35 miles east of Luis Muñoz Marín International Airport (SJU).
-The 3,800 capacity stadium was developed at a cost of $3.9M, and opened December 12, 2015 and is home venue of Puerto Rico Sol.
+Fajardo Soccer Stadium is a soccer-specific stadium in Fajardo, Puerto Rico The 3,800 capacity stadium was developed at a cost of $3.9M, and opened December 12, 2015 and is home venue of Puerto Rico Sol.

 Fajardo in the past was home to a National Superior Basketball; Baloncesto Superior Nacional BSN basketball team, the Fajardo Cariduros or as they are known in the Island Cariduros de Fajardo.
 George Torres, Mario Morales and Mario Butler were three of the most famous players to play for that franchise.

 In 2007, the team returned once again to the BSN.
 The team known as the "Titanes de Morovis" was moved to Fajardo, and was renamed "Cariduros de Fajardo".
 Unlike the NBA and other sports leagues in the United States, Puerto Rican franchises rarely leave the original name of the franchise when they move to a different city.

 Once, there was a basketball team for the Puerto Rican Basketball League known as the "Conquistadores de Fajardo".

 Fajardo also has a AA Amateur Baseball Team Los Cariduros de Fajardo and have won over 10 sectional championships, 3 time national runners-up in 1974, 2003 and 2005, and 3 times national champions in 1954, 2004 and 2010.

 Demographics

+As of 2000, speakers of English as a first language accounted for 13.76% of the population.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Fajardo is Aníbal Meléndez Rivera, of the New Progressive Party (PNP).
-He was elected at the 1988 general elections.
+The current mayor of Fajardo is José Aníbal "Joey" Meléndez Méndez, of the New Progressive Party (PNP).
+On February 19, 2020, he took over for his father Aníbal Meléndez Rivera, who resigned after 31 years as mayor, citing health concerns.
+Meéndez Méndez was first elected in his own right at the 2020 general elections.

 The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as District Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.